 merchant_no are stated as system property

-_id, the two data columns will be automatically read as string；
+_id, these two data columns will be automatically read as string；

-type are not mentioned and will be read as string by default.
+type from MERCHANT.csv, will be read as string by default.

 - Section 3 Edge File Information

-edgeConfig: # About TRANSACTION.csv file - schema: "transfer" file: "./TRANSACTION.csv" types: - name: cust_no type: _from - name: merchant_no type: _to - name: tran_date type: timestamp - name: tran_amount type: float - name: tran_type type: int32
+edgeConfig: # Below is about TRANSACTION.csv - schema: "transfer" file: "./TRANSACTION.csv" types: - name: cust_no type: _from - name: merchant_no type: _to - name: tran_date type: timestamp - name: tran_amount type: float - name: tran_type type: int32

 merchant_no are stated as system properties

-_to, the two columns will be automatically read as string;
+_to, these two columns will be automatically read as string;

-tran_type will be read as timestamp, float, and int32；data column
+tran_type will be read as timestamp, float, and int32;

-result is not mentioned and will be read as string by default.
+result will be read as string as it is not mentioned.